November 13, 2019, Israel

 We aim to have a system where these "average" individuals can learn these skills while leading normal, average, lives.
 They will not abandon their families, they will continue to go to school, or work, they will still have a social life.
 Our goal is a system that can be learned while leading an "average" lifestyle.

-Our system is one which fits in with our average bodies, our average abilities and our average attention span.
+Our system is one which fits in with our average bodies, our average incomes, our average abilities and our average attention span.
 One need not be exceptional to lean our system, use it effectively, earn a black belt.
-For the fact is that most of us are indeed, average human beings.
+For the fact is that most of us are, indeed, average human beings.

 Start working towards your black belt today...